shofutex/league_scheduler/README.md

 ### Rust

-The Python version was imported into Claude and I worked with Claude to make a compiled application to run on a user's system.
+The Python version was imported into Claude and I worked with Claude to make a compiled application using the [iced framework](https://iced.rs/) so that it can generate a cross-platform GUI to run on a user's system.
 It can save and load the preferences as a JSON file (Claude said that JSON is a better selection for Rust).